beginning of content

 Key facts

-• Contact tracing informs people who may have been infected with a virus, or could be carriers of a virus, that they need to see a doctor.
+• Contact tracing is a way that to inform people exposed to someone infected with a virus or infection that they need to see a doctor.

-• Contact tracing can also identify where your infection came from.
+• Contact tracing can help identify where your infection came from.

 What is contact tracing?

-Contact tracing is the process of identifying people who have been in contact with an infected person.
-Informing contacts that they may have been exposed to an infection will help slow the spread of that condition.
+Contact tracing is the process of identifying people (contacts) who may have been exposed to someone infected with virus or infection.
+Informing contacts that they may have been exposed to an infection can help slow the spread of that condition and reduce the chance of long term health issues.

-Contact tracing is being used to help identify Australians in the community at risk of monkeypox.
-Until recently, contact tracing was also widely used to identify communities at risk from COVID-19.
-Contact tracing may still be used in high-risk settings such as aged care facilities, disability care facilities and hospitals.
+Until recently, contact tracing was used to identify communities at risk from COVID-19.
+Contact tracing may still be used in high-risk settings such as aged care facilities, residential care facilities and hospitals.

-Contact tracing is also recommended for other infectious diseases such as:
+In addition to STIs and mpox, contact tracing is also recommended for infectious diseases such as:

 Who are my contacts?

-Your doctor or other healthcare professional will be able to help you identify your contacts, as the definition of a contact depends on the nature of the disease and how it is spread.
+Your doctor or other healthcare professional will be able to help you identify your contacts.
+The definition of a contact depends on the nature of the disease and how it is spread.

-Depending on the type of infection, your contacts might include:
+Depending on the type of infection, your contacts may also include:

 Talk to your doctor to find out who your close contacts are and what steps you need to take.